H3llKa1ser/IT-and-Security-101/Cloud Computing/Kubernetes/Hardening.md

         apiVersions: ["v1"]
         resources: ["pods"]

-Admission controllers are yet another tool in your DevSecOps arsenal.
-They can be used to harden Kubernetes clusters to ensure that authorised requests are checked against and security best practices are enforced.
+Admission controllers can be used to harden Kubernetes clusters to ensure that authorised requests are checked against and security best practices are enforced.

+## Network Policies

+A NetworkPolicy is a Kubernetes resource which is used to limit what Kubernetes entity (service/endpoint) a pod can communicate with.
+They are deployed at a namespace level so that traffic can be restricted between namespaced resources (such as pods) or between namespaces themself.
+Here is an example of how we can define a NetworkPolicy to restrict traffic so the database only accepts ingress traffic from port 8080 (the API):

+    apiVersion: networking.k8s.io/v1
+    kind: NetworkPolicy
+    metadata:
+      name: db-ingress-policy #policy name
+    spec:
+      podSelector:
+        matchLabels:
+          app: database #label of app you want to protect
+      policyTypes:
+      - Ingress
+      ingress:
+      - from:
+        - podSelector:
+            matchLabels:
+              app: api #label of app you want to allow traffic from
+        ports:
+        - protocol: TCP
+          port: 8080 #port you want to allow traffic on

+We define the app we want to protect under the spec:PodSelector:matchLabels:app field (this will match the app's label defined in the database service spec).
+Since we only want to let traffic into this database (and not out), we set the spec:policyTypes field to simply "Ingress" However, if we were allowing for both, we would also include "Egress".
+Finally under the spec:ingress field we declare which service we want to accept traffic from and on what port (and which protocol).
+You then apply this NetworkPolicy YAML as you would any other configuration using the

+    kubectl apply -f <network-policy-name>.yaml

+command, and there you have it!
+You have restricted network traffic into your database service.
+Note that defining NetworkPolicies in all namespaces implements CIS security benchmark 5.3.2.